Frank Medina: Recent work

-After departing from active military service, Medina joined the U.S. Army Reserves with the rank of mayor and worked as an IT Network Analyst and was assigned to Kabul, Afghanistan, where he viewed the progression of the country's nascent government rebuild into a modern society.
+After departing from active military service, Medina continued in the United States Army Reserve with the rank of mayor and worked as an IT network analyst and was assigned to Kabul, Afghanistan, where he viewed the progression of the country's nascent government rebuild into a modern society.

 In June 2012, he graduated from the University of Florida with a Master of Science degree in Industrial & Systems Engineering with a minor in Information Systems.
 While completing his studies at the University of Florida, Medina helped to educate and mentor many undergraduate Hispanic students in the rigors of graduate school selection, admission applications and career advice/development, as well as what industry and occupations in which to specialize.

 Medina holds the Project Management Professional certification along with several IT and Telecommunication certifications.
 He currently lives in Orlando, Florida, where he works with the Department of the Navy as a systems engineer for training and simulation technologies for U.S. Navy Aircraft.